 With the pom poms and number coins, you can demonstrate how even and odd number patterns.

-The Hundred Board is also helpful for skip counting practice.
 Here’s an example of skip counting by 3s!
-As a control, my daughter uses our printable Hundred Chart for reference to check her work independently.
+As a control, my daughter uses our printable Hundred Chart for reference to check her skip counting work independently.

-7. Practice addition / subtraction with dice game!
+7. Practice addition / subtraction with a Hundred Board dice game!

 Dice games are a really fun way that we practice math!
-Starting with an empty board, roll a dice, and add that many balls to the board.
+Starting with an empty board, roll a dice, and add that quantity of balls.
 Then roll again and add that many.
 Continue until the board is full.

-Alternatively, start with a full board, roll a dice, and subtract that many balls to the board.
+Alternatively, start with a full board, roll a dice, and subtract that quantity of balls.
 Then roll again and add that many.
 Continue until the board is empty.

 8. Strengthen fine motor skills with play dough!